IMF Regional Office for Asia and the Pacific (OAP)

-Scholars are expected to be in excellent physical, mental, and emotional health during their studies in Japan.
+Scholars are expected to be in excellent physical, mental, and emotional health during their studies in Japan so that they can be engaged in the full-time pursuit of their academic work as scholars funded by the JISPA.
 Scholars must notify the IMF Scholarship Programs Officer and the university immediately if there are any health issues, including pregnancy.

 Arrangements will be made to provide medical insurance covering most medical expenses of the scholar.
 This insurance, however, does not cover pre-existing conditions.